Abul Maal Abdul Muhith

 Abul Maal Abdul Muhith (25 January 1934 – 30 April 2022) was a Bangladeshi economist, writer, civil servant, secretary, diplomat and politician.
-He served as the Finance Minister of the government of Bangladesh from January 2009 until January 2019.
+He served as the finance minister of the government of Bangladesh from January 2009 until January 2019.

 Early life and education

-Muhith was born on 25 January 1934, to a Bengali Muslim political family in Sylhet.
-His father, Abu Ahmad Abdul Hafiz, a judge in profession, was one of the founders of the Sylhet branch of the All-India Muslim League and took part in the Pakistan Movement.
+Abdul Muhith was born on 25 January 1934, to a Bengali Muslim political family in Sylhet.
+His father, Abu Ahmad Abdul Hafiz, a judge by profession, was one of the founders of the Sylhet branch of the All-India Muslim League and took part in the Pakistan Movement.
 His mother, Syeda Shahar Banu, was one of the leading women of the Bengali language movement.
 He was the third child in a family of fourteen children.
-His younger brother is AK Abdul Momen, the incumbent Minister of Foreign Affairs for Bangladesh, and his sister is Shahla Khatun, a physician and National Professor of Bangladesh.
+His younger brother is AK Abdul Momen, former minister of foreign affairs for Bangladesh, and his sister is Shahla Khatun, a physician and National Professor of Bangladesh.

-Muhith passed the matriculation exam from Sylhet Government Pilot High School in 1949.
+Abdul Muhith passed the matriculation exam from Sylhet Government Pilot High School in 1949.
 He secured first place in his Intermediate examination in 1951 from Murari Chand College.
 He stood first class first in B.A.
-(Hons.) in English literature in 1953 from the University of Dhaka and passed his masters with credit from the same university in 1955.
+(Hons.) in English literature in 1953 from the University of Dhaka and passed his master's with credit from the same university in 1955.
 While in service to the government, he studied at the University of Oxford during 1957–1958.
 He completed his Master of Public Administration degree at Harvard University in 1964.

 Early career

-Muhith served as the general secretary of the central committee of the Pakistan Civil Service Association during 1960–1969.
-He joined the Pakistan Embassy in the United States as an Economic Counselor in 1969.
+Abdul Muhith served as the general secretary of the central committee of the Pakistan Civil Service Association during 1960–1969.
+He joined the Pakistan Embassy in the United States as an economic counselor in 1969.
 In 1966, he was honoured with the Tamgha e Khidmat award by the Pakistan government.
-During his service as the Chief and Deputy Secretary of Pakistan Planning Commission, he made a report on the discrimination between East and West Pakistan and that was the first submitted report on that issue in Pakistan National Congress.
+During his service as the chief and deputy secretary of Pakistan Planning Commission, he made a report on the discrimination between East and West Pakistan and that was the first submitted report on that issue in Pakistan National Congress.
 He was the first diplomat of Washington Embassy who showed his consent in favour of Bangladesh giving up the side of Pakistan during the Independence War of 1971.
-He was appointed the Secretary of Planning in 1972 and Secretary of the External Resource Department of Finance and Planning Ministry in 1977.
+He was appointed the secretary of planning in 1972 and secretary of the External Resource Department of the Finance and Planning Ministry in 1977.